BillyXYB/FaceDNeRF/README.md

 Results will be saved to `./output`

 ## Relight images
 we have provided some illumination functions `getLightIntensity`in the file `./editors/w_plus_editor.py`.
-If you want to customize you own illumination function, pleace also name it `getLightIntensity` and replace the origial one.
+If you want to customize you own illumination function, pleace also name it `getLightIntensity` and replace the original one.

 ## Paper & Citation
 Link to [**Paper**](https://arxiv.org/abs/2306.00783)